secretstartups/handbook/content/job-families/product/technical-writer.md

 Extends the Senior Technical Writer responsibilities in complexity and scope.

+Progression beyond a Senior role is not guaranteed by length of time in the role.
+A need for the Staff role must be justified and the candidate must have some level of demonstrated ability to thrive in the role to be considered for the new position.

+These next level opportunities are not guaranteed to be available and should not be viewed as career limiting.
+Senior Technical Writer is a critical role within GitLab.
+It is an accomplishment to thrive at the Senior level and should be celebrated as such.

-- **Content**: Efficiently create, merge, and maintain product documentation within groups as needed, or across product groups.
-Guide improvements to merge requests.
+- **Content**: Efficiently create, merge, and maintain product documentation within groups as needed, or across product groups and stages.
+Guide improvements to documentation and merge requests.
 Suggest and balance priorities.
-- **Structure**: Actively implement content topic types in both new and previously created content to make product documentation easier to scan.
+- **Structure**: Actively develop and implement content topic types in both new and previously created content to make product documentation easier to scan and comprehend.
 - **Organization**: Ensure that product documentation pages are well organized across stages by using good naming and logical groupings.
 - **User interface**: Create model examples of user interface text, including field labels or error messages, with a cross-stage focus.
 Actively improve style guide and [Pajamas](/handbook/product/ux/pajamas-design-system/) content related to user interface text.
 - **Reviews**: Model review practices that improve the quality of contributions over time.
 Support and guide team members to improve reviews in their groups and stages.
-- **Product knowledge**: Understand the technology and features of both the development stage to which you’re assigned and the end-to-end GitLab product to help improve the information architecture of the docs site.
+- **Product knowledge**: Understand the technology and features of both the development stages to which you’re assigned and the end-to-end GitLab product to help improve the documentation, information architecture, and docs site.
-- **Process**: Actively contribute changes that help the organization evolve the culture and best practices.
+- **Process**: Actively contribute documentation workflow changes that help the team evolve the culture and best practices.
+- **Cross-stage collaboration**: Drive collaboration across stages by helping technical writers and managers identify dependencies and areas for cross-departmental work.
-- **Communication**: Communicate effectively and professionally with other team members, and be a model for collaboration.
+- **Communication**: Communicate effectively and professionally in all areas, and be a model for effective collaboration.
 - **Leadership**: Identify and lead cross-stage projects that improve the deliverables or processes of the Technical Writing team.
+Model professionalism in all areas.
+Be an effective thought partner with management to help make technical or project decisions for the team.
+Be a team leader in a particular segment of responsibility that the team requires: AI, technology, process, content, UX writing, statistics and metrics, and others.
 - **Recruiting**: Be available to interview potential technical writing candidates.
-- **Mentoring**: Mentor other technical writers and team members about suggesting and balancing priorities, industry best practices, and other process knowledge.
+- **Mentoring**: Mentor other technical writers and team members around suggesting and balancing priorities, industry best practices, and other process knowledge.

 ### Principal Technical Writer